-Licensure is justified by legislators and advocates as necessary to protect the public from low-quality services or potential health risks.29 It is theoretically possible that a well-designed screening system will ensure that only high-quality professionals join an occupation.
+Licensure is justified by legislators and advocates as necessary to protect the public from low-quality services or potential health risks.
+It is theoretically possible that a well-designed screening system will ensure that only high-quality professionals join an occupation.
 However, limiting the supply of professionals undermines competition.
 Less competition means lower quality and higher prices.
 As Morris M. Kleiner put it, licensure ensures that "prices and wages will rise as a result of restricting the number of practitioners, which should tend to reduce quality received by consumers."30 High prices may even push consumers out of the market entirely, inducing them to resort to far more risky do-it-yourself behavior.
-For example, one study found that more restrictive electrician licensing regimes are associated with fewer electricians per capita and that this, in turn, is associated with more accidental electrocutions.31 that licensure can have opposing effects on quality.
+For example, one study found that more restrictive electrician licensing regimes are associated with fewer electricians per capita and that this, in turn, is associated with more accidental electrocutions.

+The true effect of licensure on quality is an empirical question, since economic theory suggests that licensure can have opposing effects on quality.
 Licensing requirements can increase quality by restricting entry only to highly-qualified professionals, or it can decrease quality by causing less competition, higher prices, and more do-it-yourself activities.
 A number of studies have assessed the effect of licensure on quality and the weight of evidence suggests that the two effects roughly cancel each other out.
 As Kleiner summarized in his review of the literature,